JakeSteam/blog-programming/_posts/2019-03-04-using-preferencefragment-to-effortlessly-handle-user-settings.md

 ### PreferenceScreen

 Whilst a `PreferenceScreen` is the root of your UI, it can also be used to [nest additional screens of preferences](https://developer.android.com/reference/android/preference/PreferenceScreen) inside your main layout.
-Additionally, it can be used to open a desired URL, such as an app’s code repository (with the URL stored in `strings.xml`):
+Additionally, it can be used to open a desired URL, such as an app's code repository (with the URL stored in `strings.xml`):

 ```
 <PreferenceScreen